imjihuan/fuego/docs/rst_src/Architecture.rst

    program
  * test integrator - person who integrates a standalone test into fuego
- * fuego developer - person who modifies Fuego (including the fuego system scripts or Jenkins) to support more test scenarios or additional features
+ * fuego developer - person who modifies Fuego (including the Fuego system scripts or Jenkins) to support more test scenarios or additional features
  * tester - person who executes tests and evaluates results